hades102zues/Peek/README.md

 It is possible to search through the news feed for specific key phrases on the Home Page via the search bar.

-The Application was Built with React
-Backend Authentication and Data storage is handled by FireBase The news feed is provided through Hacker News' API
+The Application was Built with React, backend authentication and data storage is handled by FireBase and the news feed is provided through Hacker News' API